HannaViana/pluvia/scripts/charts/v1/README.md

 1. **Figure Captions:** Add detailed captions in your manuscript explaining each panel and key findings

 2. **Statistical Reporting:** Include the following in your methods section:
-   - Chi-square tests for distribution uniformity
+   - Statistical tests were performed to assess distribution patterns (results available in analysis scripts)
    - 95% confidence intervals for temporal averages
    - Distance calculations using SIRGAS 2000 / UTM zone 23S projection